jonriggert/jonriggert.github.io/README.md

 ## Education

-- Southwest Baptist University B.A. · Communications (with focus on Speech, Education, and Technology) · December 2012
+- Southwest Baptist University B.A. · Communications (with focus on Speech, Education, and Technology) · December 2012 (Course of Study Included CIS-1103 Foundations of Computer Science and EDU-2823 Technology for Educators)

 - Richmond R-XVI High-School · May 2008